 NATIONAL KINDERGARTEN DAY

 The first kindergarten (which means garden for the children) was developed in Blankenburg, Germany, in 1837.
 The kindergarten fostered Frobel’s social experience for children.
-It allowed them to smoothly transition from home to school.
+It also allowed them to smoothly transition from home to school.

 Eventually, the Prussian government banned Frobel’s unorthodox methods.
 However, the rest of the world was eager to accept Frobel’s idea of kindergarten, including the United States.

 In 1856, Watertown, Wisconsin, opened the first kindergarten in the United States.
 Founded by Margarethe Schurz, this kindergarten was a German-language class, as were many in this region.
 Kindergarten found its way into private English-speaking institutions across the country.
 However, it wasn’t until 1873 that it became part of any public school system.

 HOW TO OBSERVE #NationalKindergartenDay